justlark/gempost/README.md

 This will create a directory `./capsule/` and populate it with:

 - An example `gempost.yaml` config file to get you started.
-You'll need to edit this to set your capsule's title and URI.
+You'll need to edit this to set your capsule's title and URL.
 - Some basic templates you can use as-is or customize.
 - A "hello world" example post for your gemlog, with its accompanying sidecar metadata file.